Link Search Menu Expand Document

 Work in groups of 1-5 students.

-1. Form groups and submit proposal by October 1.
+1. Form groups and submit proposal

-3. Submit final report by December 10.
+3. Submit final report and presentation.

 Project Requirements

-Proposal (Due 10/1)
+Proposal

 The project proposal should include the following: